MetPX/sarracenia/doc/subscriber.rst

 fragments until a complete file is received, so it is important to avoid processing them until the complete file is received.
 Sometimes existing software already scans directories, and has fixed ideas about the files it will ingest and/or ignore.
-The *lock* option allows one to set the name of the temporary files during transfer to conform to other software´s expectations.  the default setting is '.tmp' so that temporary files have that suffix.
+The *inflight* option allows one to set the name of the temporary files during transfer to conform to other software´s expectations.  the default setting is '.tmp' so that temporary files have that suffix.

-Setting *lock* to ´.´ will cause the temporary files to begin a dot, the tradition for making hidden files on linux.
-Setting a lock to something other than that, such as 'lock .temp´ will cause the name of the temporary files to be suffixed with ´.temp´ When a file is completely received, it will be renamed, removing the locking .temp suffix.
+Setting *inflight* to ´.´ will cause the temporary files to begin a dot, the tradition for making hidden files on linux.
+Setting *inflight* to something other than that, such as 'inflight .temp´ will cause the name of the temporary files to be suffixed with ´.temp´ When a file is completely received, it will be renamed, removing the *inflight* .temp suffix.
 Another possibility is to use *tempdir* dir option.
 When software is particularly stubborn about ingesting anything it sees::